polystat/j2eo/ACCEPTANCE.md

 #### Bundled test suite

 J2EO comes with 1000+ bundled tests.
-These tests are used with parallel execution:
+There are two testing scenarios:

+#### Static check execution:
+- Java source code is translated to EO using J2EO project
+- Obtained EO code are compared with saved one.
+If they match — test is passed.
+If not — test is failed.

+All saved EO programs are located in [translated_test](src/test/resources/translated_tests) directory.

+This scenario can be executed by the following command:

+`./gradlew test --tests "common.TestJ2EOStaticCheck"`

+#### Parallel execution:
 - original Java source code of the text is compiled with Java compiler and executed.
 Stdout output is saved.
 - Java source code is translated to EO using J2EO project, then compiled with EO compiler and executed.
 Stdout output is stored.
 - Stdout outputs are compared.
 If they match — test is passed.
 If not — test is failed.

-Test suite follows the Java Language Specification structure, covering applicable chapters and sections of the Java specifications.

-Bundled tests may be executed using `./test_candidates.sh` script.
+This scenario may be executed using `./test_candidates.sh` script.

 #### OpenJDK test suite